n

 What blood tests should be done for burning feet?

-A comprehensive evaluation includes complete blood count with differential (screening for myeloproliferative disorders), fasting glucose and hemoglobin A1c, vitamin B12 and methylmalonic acid, ESR and CRP, ANA and rheumatoid factor, thyroid function, and serum protein electrophoresis.
+A hands-on exam plus imaging when needed includes complete blood count with differential (screening for myeloproliferative disorders), fasting glucose and hemoglobin A1c, vitamin B12 and methylmalonic acid, ESR and CRP, ANA and rheumatoid factor, thyroid function, and serum protein electrophoresis.
 A skin punch biopsy for nerve fiber density may also be recommended.

 Can stress cause erythromelalgia flares?